 Pont de Bir-Hakeim

-The Bir-Hakeim bridge was built between 1903 and 1905 to replace an earlier steel footbridge that had been constructed in 1878 for the World Exhibition.
+The Bir-Hakeim bridge was built between 1903 and 1905.
+It replaced an earlier steel footbridge that had been constructed in 1878 for the World Exhibition.
 Made of steel, it forms an arch bridge 237 metres long and 24.7 metres wide.

-In the middle part of the bridge, on the uptream tip of Île aux Cygnes stands an equestrian statue known as “La France renaissante“.
-Sculpted by Holger Wederkinch in 1930, it was offered to the City of Paris by the Danish community and inaugurated in its present location in 1958.
-From there, there is a magnificent viewpoint to the Eiffel Tower.
+In the middle part of the bridge, on the upstream tip of Île aux Cygnes stands an equestrian statue known as “La France Renaissante“.

-Formally known as Pont de Passy, the bridge was renamed in 1948 to commemorate the Battle of Bir-Hakeim (1942), where the Free French forces fought against the German Africa Korps during World War II.
+Formally known as Pont de Passy, the bridge was renamed in 1948 to commemorate the Battle of Bir-Hakeim (1942).
+There the Free French forces fought against the German Africa Korps during World War II.

 The Bir Hakeim bridge was listed as a historic monument by the French authorities in 1986.